sjolicoeur/gcp_vmp_provisioning_bot/README.md

     [ ] show cert of given group
 [x] put the script in a separte file and read it in [x] connect to slack
+[x] connect to Google Sheets
+[ ] pass channel into handler for async/sync niceness
+[ ] post into the Google Sheet
+[ ] connect Slack command to google sheet

 # Requirements

 gcp credentials json file nam creds.json